Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Auxiliary results and proofs

-\proof{Proof of Theorem \ref{theorem:saa_convergence_rkhs}.} We only prove Part (i).
+We only prove Part (i).
 Parts (ii) and (iii) can be proved based on Part (i) (analogous to the proof of Theorem \ref{thm: SAA-convergence_V}).
 Under Assumption \ref{assump:saa-convergence-unbounded} (a), for any $\epsilon >0 $, there exists a constant $r>0$ such that

 Since $\phi$ is coercive, then there exists a compact set $(\mathcal{X}_\epsilon \times \mathcal{Y}_\epsilon) \in \mathcal{X}\times \mathcal{Y}$ such that $\{(x,y)\in \mathcal{X}\times \mathcal{Y}:\phi(x,y) \leq r \} \subseteq (\mathcal{X}_\epsilon \times \mathcal{Y}_\epsilon)$ and thus